sdevisch/hello_spark/docs/01_frameworks.md

 ## Frameworks: Start with the conclusion (read first)

-Main guidance:
+Main guidance (refined with the new package-vs-Spark experiment):

-- In a Spark context, prefer Arrow and pandas for the majority of tasks.
-Use Spark native functions when you stay in Spark; when converting to single-machine, use Arrow to pandas and keep operations vectorized in pandas.
+- Use Spark native functions when staying distributed.
+If converting to a single machine, use Arrow → pandas for general tabular work.
-- For specialized kernels or tight loops that pandas cannot express efficiently, switch to NumPy or Numba (jitted NumPy) as isolated steps.
-The scripts here show those niche cases.
+- For compute-heavy numeric kernels with iterative loops (e.g., multi-period forecasts), a dedicated NumPy/Numba package can outperform pandas-on-Spark and pure Spark—provided the dataset or working set fits in memory or can be partitioned safely.
+In such cases: Spark for ETL, Arrow → pandas (or distributed mapPartitions), then run compiled kernels.
+- Prefer pandas for mixed-type tabular transformations, joins, reshaping, feature engineering, and when developer productivity and readability dominate.

-Why pandas first:
+Why pandas first (for most tabular work):
 - Expressiveness: concise groupby/join/reshape/time series vs hand-rolled array logic
 - Interop: seamless with scikit-learn, plotting, IO; fewer bespoke adapters
 - Team velocity: clearer code reviews, fewer dtype pitfalls, easier onboarding
 - Proven handoff: Spark → Arrow → pandas is optimized and stable; pandas-on-Spark offers API parity when staying distributed

-When NumPy/Numba shine:
+When NumPy/Numba shine (new evidence):
-- Numeric kernels on dense arrays where vectorization or JIT loops dominate total time
-- You’ve profiled, identified a hotspot, and can isolate it as a pure numeric kernel
+- Dense numeric kernels with significant arithmetic intensity and iterative recurrences (our `06_package_vs_pandas_on_spark.py` experiment).
+- You’ve profiled and identified hotspots that map cleanly to arrays.
+Kernels can be isolated in a package and reused.
+- Data fits in driver memory (Arrow path) or can be processed per-partition with mapPartitions.

 Structure:
 - Conclusion and decision criteria (this page)